ObamaCare Explained as Simply As Possible

 ObamaCare Explained: Your State’s Health Insurance Exchange / Marketplace.
 The ObamaCare exchanges are state or federal run (depends on the state) online marketplaces where health insurance companies compete to be your provider.
 Getting insurance through the the marketplace is as easy as applying for a plan, finding out if you qualify for subsidies and then comparing competing health plans.
 A State’s “Exchange” is commonly referred to as “Health Insurance Marketplace”

 ObamaCare Explained: How to Buy Health Insurance.
-On October 1st, 2013 your State's "Health Insurance Exchange Marketplace" opened up.
-All eligible Americans will be able to purchase Federally regulated and subsidized health insurance through private providers using side-by-side benefit, rate and network comparisons of plans.
-When you sign up for the marketplace you'll also find out if you or a family member qualify for Medicaid, CHIP or Medicare.
+You can obtain private coverage inside or outside the marketplace during open enrollment in your State’s “Health Insurance Exchange Marketplace”.
+During open enrollment all eligible Americans will be able to use the marketplace to purchase Federally regulated and subsidized health insurance through private providers using side-by-side benefit, rate and network comparisons of plans.
+When you sign up for the marketplace you’ll also find out if you or a family member qualify for Medicaid, CHIP or Medicare.
 82% of uninsured young people are expected to qualify for free or low cost health insurance.
 Check out our Health Insurance Marketplace Guide.

 You can also purchase private health plans through a broker or direct from the provider.
 If you qualify for Medicaid or Medicare you can sign up through the official .gov sites.